-- Approved (reimbursement pending): A report that has been reimbursed through ACH or PayPal, with the reimbursement in pending status waiting for a deposit ACH or PayPal account to be added to complete the reimbursement.
+- Approved (reimbursement pending): A report that has been reimbursed through ACH, with the reimbursement in pending status waiting for a deposit ACH account to be added to complete the reimbursement.

 - Reimbursed: A report that has been submitted, final approved, and marked as manually reimbursed.
 The report creator can then confirm that the reimbursement has been received outside of Expensify.

-- Reimbursed (withdrawing): A report that has been reimbursed through ACH or PayPal, with the reimbursement in transit or pending bank approval.
+- Reimbursed (withdrawing): A report that has been reimbursed through ACH, with the reimbursement in transit or pending bank approval.

-- Reimbursed (confirmed): A report that has been reimbursed through ACH or PayPal, with the reimbursement confirmed to have reached its destination.
+- Reimbursed (confirmed): A report that has been reimbursed through ACH, with the reimbursement confirmed to have reached its destination.
 This status may also appear when the report creator has received a manual reimbursement (such as a check) and the approver has marked the report as reimbursed (with the report creator confirming receipt of the reimbursement).

 Reject a Report

 As an approver, you might need to reject a report as a whole or reject an expense on a report.